 The first is the \textit{Lebesgue density theorem}, which Kemperman [Kem] used to reprove the Steinhaus-Weil theorem, very much a local property.
-The second was our reliance [BinO7] on a localized version of the Steinhaus-Weil property: in $S$ the relative open neighbourhoods of all points were to have the Steinhaus-Weil property.
-Taken together, these suggested the need to \textit{characterize} in a topological group those analogues of the \textit{ Lebesgue density topology} ([HauP], [GofNN], [GofW]) that imply shift-compactness, a matter we turn to in \S 2.
+The second was our reliance [BinO8] on a localized version of the Steinhaus-Weil property: in $S$ the relative open neighbourhoods of all points were to have the Steinhaus-Weil property.
+Taken together, these suggested the need to \textit{characterize} in a topological group those analogues of the \textit{Lebesgue density topology} ([HauP], [GofNN], [GofW]) that imply shift-compactness, a matter we turn to in \S 2.
 Here we prove Theorems 1 and 2: we study category analogues of the Lebesgue density topology.
 We turn in \S 3 to Hashimoto ideal topologies and in \S 4 to properties of Steinhaus-Weil type and converses (cf. Prop.
 2).
-We establish in \S 5 the equivalence of weak and strong Steinhaus-Weil-like properties in the presence of three topological restrictions, taking what we call the \textit{ Kemperman property} in \S 2 as a weak form of the Steinhaus-Weil property.
-This is reminiscent of the characterization of Borel measures on $\mathbb{R}$ having the Steinhaus-Weil property, for which see [Mos] ([Sim] for the Haar case) and the recent [Dan].
+We establish in \S 5 the equivalence of weak and strong Steinhaus-Weil-like properties in the presence of three topological restrictions, taking what we call the \textit{Kemperman property} in \S 2 as a weak form of the Steinhaus-Weil property.
+This is reminiscent of the characterization of Borel measures on $ \mathbb{R}$ having the Steinhaus-Weil property, for which see [Mos] ([Sim] for the Haar case) and the recent [Dan].
 We close in \S 6 with some complements.